LDevi/GoogleHashCode2018/README.md

 #### Total score
-We reached the total score of 33 058 882 , that's a ~13% more than the last score !
+We reached the total score of 33 667 034, it's ~15% more than the last score !
 ![score](https://raw.githubusercontent.com/LDevi/GoogleHashCode2018/greedy_without_bonus/res/score/score.PNG)